** Giveaway is closed. Congrats to the winner, Ashley B! **

 For your viewing pleasure, I made a video.
 By the time I had made the video, I had installed the seat in in about 7 or 8 vehicles, but it was just as easy the first time I did it.

-LATCH installation is equally as easy, but remember that LATCH does come with a weight limit.
-The Frontier 90 weighs 25 pounds and depending on your vehicle, a LATCH installation may be short lived.
+Using lower anchors for installation is equally as easy, but remember that lower anchors do come with a weight limit.
+The Frontier 90 weighs 25 pounds and depending on your vehicle, a lower anchor installation may be short lived.
 The lower anchors come neatly bundled inside of the Click-Tight compartment.
-To do a LATCH installation simply attach the lower anchors and close the Click-Tight.
+To do a lower anchor installation simply attach the lower anchors and close the Click-Tight.
 Once again, you have a rock solid installation with no hassle.

 When the lower anchors are not in use, they stow neatly inside of the of the Click-Tight compartment.